-What I do take issue with, is the way that Christian religious content is assumed to be something that is required as part of any Maori cultural appreciation, completely ignoring the fact that like Pakeha, nearly half of all Maori are not Christians (2013 census).
+What I do take issue with, is the way that Christian religious content is assumed to be something that is required as part of any Maori cultural appreciation, completely ignoring the fact that like Pakeha, half of all Maori are not Christians (2018 census).
 But is karakia or kapa haka a “Christian thing”?
 Why does the Christian god seem to get automatic recognition in cultural traditions that pre-date European intervention in Maori culture?
 Are Maori all happy about this?

 In 1999 Ngaire was presented with the Maori Women’s Business Award in recognition of her significant contribution to Maori in business and the economy of New Zealand, and in 1985 she was sworn in as a Justice of the Peace.

 Ngaire joined the New Zealand Association of Rationalists & Humanists in 1976 known then as the New Zealand Rationalist Association; she was elected President 1998 -2002 and was made a Life Member of the N.Z.A.R.H in 2007.
 She was active in the affairs of the Association for many years, enjoying her duties as one of the Librarians and Trustees of the NZARH.

 Ngaire wrote the following article in October 2015.
 I have listed links to other resources related to Karakia below this article and you can also listen to a talk by Ngaire on early Maori politics and religion in relation to Christian Missionaries.
 She doesn’t pull any punches!